laravel/horizon/README.md

 ### Balance Options

 Horizon allows you to choose from three balancing options.
-THe default is 'simple' which splits the jobs between the processes evenly:
+The default is 'simple' which splits the jobs between the processes evenly:
 ```php
  'balance' => 'simple',
 ```